alanshaw/dotStorage-tools/README.md

-    list-cluster-ipfs-peers    Display IPFS peers in the Cluster show-cluster-cid-status    Show the status for a CID in Cluster is-dag-complete            Determine if a CAR file(s) contains a complete DAG
+    list-cluster-ipfs-peers    Display IPFS peers in the Cluster show-cluster-cid-status    Show the status for a CID in Cluster is-dag-complete            Determine if a CAR file(s) contains a complete DAG find-advert                Find the advertisement file that contains a CID

   For more info, run any command with the `--help` flag
     $ dotstorage list-cluster-ipfs-peers --help